Hyperdeterminants from the $E_8$ Discriminant: Introduction

 \section{Introduction}

 Cayley's $2\times 2\times 2$ hyperdeterminant is the well-known polynomial

-It generates the ring of invariants for the natural group $\SL(2)^{\times 3}{\ltimes \mathfrak {S}_{3}}$ acting on the tensor space $\CC^{2\times 2 \times 2}$.
+It generates the ring of invariants for the group $\SL(2)^{\times 3}{\ltimes \mathfrak {S}_{3}}$ acting on the tensor space $\CC^{2\times 2 \times 2}$.
 It is well-studied in Algebraic Geometry.
 Its vanishing defines the projective dual of the Segre embedding of three copies of the projective line (a toric variety) \cite{GKZ}, and also coincides with the tangential variety of the same Segre product \cite{LanWey_tan, OedingRaicu, MichalekOedingZwiernik}.
+On real tensors it separates real ranks 2 and 3 \cite{ComonOtt_Binary}.
 It is the unique relation among the principal minors of a general $3\times 3$ symmetric matrix \cite{HoltzSturmfels}.
 It is the starting point for many interesting studies in combinatorics \cite{GKZ}.
 In Computer Vision, the singular locus of its $2\times 2\times 2\times 2$ cousin \cite{WeymanZelevinsky_sing, HSYY_hyperdet} is the variety of quadrifocal tensors for flatlander cameras \cite{Oeding_quad}, and whose defining equations cut out the relations among principal minors of a general $4\times 4$ matrix \cite{LinSturmfels}.
-On real tensors it separates real ranks 2 and 3 \cite{ComonOtt_Binary}.
-In Quantum Information hyperdeterminants are used as a measure of entanglement \cite{gour2010, SarosiLevay} and can also be investigated to stratify the ambient space of multiqubits systems \cite{miyake_hyperdet, holweck_entanglement, holweck_4qubit2, LevayHolweck}.
+In Quantum Information hyperdeterminants are used as a measure of entanglement \cite{gour2010, SarosiLevay} and can also be investigated to stratify the ambient space of multiqubit systems \cite{miyake_hyperdet, holweck_entanglement, holweck_4qubit2, LevayHolweck}.

 Since Sylvester, Schl\"afli, and Cayley in the 19th century, efficient expressions of resultants, discriminants and hyperdeterminants have been key for solving polynomials.
 General resultants are provably difficult to compute \cite{HillarLim09mosttensor, sparseElimination}.
 On the other hand, for polynomials with extra structure like those that often come from applications \cite{DAndreaPoisson,HongMinimair, CCDRS_Discriminants, ErimisPan}, sparse resultants can often be computable because of the extra structure they inherit \cite{CannyEmiris, MR1251972, sparseElimination}.